Japan's Kishida defies expectations as ruling LDP easily keeps majority - Up News Info

 Article content

-TOKYO — Japanese Prime Minister Fumio Kishida’s ruling LDP defied expectations and held on to a majority in Sunday’s parliamentary election, exit polls showed, solidifying his position in a fractious party and allowing him to ramp up stimulus.
+TOKYO — Japanese Prime Minister Fumio Kishida’s ruling LDP defied expectations and held on to a stable majority in Sunday’s parliamentary election, solidifying his position in a fractious party and allowing him to ramp up stimulus.

-While Kishida’s conservative Liberal Democratic Party (LDP) was projected to emerge with fewer seats in the powerful lower house than it won in the last election in 2017, the party retained its majority, exit polls by public broadcaster NHK showed early on Monday.
+Kishida’s conservative Liberal Democratic Party (LDP) emerged with fewer seats in the powerful lower house than it won in the last election in 2017.
+But the LDP maintained its single-party majority in a big victory for Kishida, who took power only a month ago.

 Advertisement